-In 451 CE, the Council of Chalcedon declared Monophysitism heretical.
+In 451 AD, the Council of Chalcedon declared Monophysitism heretical.
 Those that fled the Byzantine Empire to escape anti-Monophysitism prosecution settled in Egypt, Arabia, and Ethiopia (Ullendorff 1960, 101).
 Those Christians were known as Tsadkan (the Righteous Ones) in Ethiopian.
 The most famous escapees to take refuge in Ethiopia were known as the Nine Saints.

 The Nine Saints came from many areas of the Byzantine Empire.
 Their backgrounds included Syria, Constantinople, Cilicia, Cappadocia, and Rome (Henze 2000, 38).
 Their names were Abba Aregawi (Ze-Mikael), Abba Pantelewon, Abba Gerima (Issac, or Yeshaq), Abba Aftse, Abba Guba, Abba Alef, Abba Yem’ata, Abba Liqanos, and Abba Sehma (Prouty and Rosenfeld 1982, 141).